-2.22.A Teams must have matching jerseys for their student-athletes and all team members must race wearing their team jerseys.
-Teams may use custom matching jerseys, but they may also choose some other appropriate jersey - such as a solid color or a local shop jersey.

-2.22.B Independent student-athletes must choose a distinct individual jersey and race wearing the same jersey design throughout a season.
+- 2.22.A Teams must have matching jerseys for their student-athletes and all team members must race wearing their team jerseys.
+Teams may use custom matching jerseys, but they may also choose some other appropriate jersey such as a solid. - 2.22.B Independent student-athletes must choose a distinct individual jersey and race wearing the same jersey design throughout a season.